Future-House/paper-qa/README.md

 pip install paperqa[zotero]
 ```

-First, note that PaperQA parses the PDFs of papers to store in the database,
+First, note that PaperQA2 parses the PDFs of papers to store in the database,
 so all relevant papers should have PDFs stored inside your database.
 You can get Zotero to automatically do this by highlighting the references
 you wish to retrieve, right clicking, and selecting _"Find Available PDFs"_.